karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 - `await foreach`:
   - Is used to asynchronously retrieve the data
   - It awaits each item in the enumeration
-  - `foreach` body then is a continuation of each enumeration
+  - `foreach` body is a continuation of each enumeration

 - Producing a stream: